gobline/auth/README.md

-# Auth Component - Mendo Framework
+# Authentication component

 Most oftenly, your server needs a way to identify the user making the current request.
-The Mendo Auth component provides a means for representing the user making the request and for authenticating this user against a DB or other datasource.
+The authentication component provides a means for representing the user making the request and for authenticating this user against a DB or other datasource.

 * the ```CurrentUserInterface``` allows the server to **identify** the user making the current request.